Puppy fell 60ft down into a water well!!!

 I can't stress this enough - this baby would have been dead without our supporters!!! 💝💝💝

-Driving 1,500 miles (round trip) is like driving from Tijuana, Mexico to Vancouver, Canada!!!
+Driving 1,300 miles/2,000km (round trip) is like driving from Tijuana, Mexico, across the United States, all the way to Vancouver, Canada!!!
 It is exhausting, dangerous, and expensive, and I can do it only when we have funds for missions like this.

-Thank you so much for being a part of our team!!!
+Thank you so much for being a part of our team and for enabling me to go on these missions.

 Eldad